LukaszPasich/Anaconda-MAA-MS1/README.md

 <img src="assets/images_readme/ms1-readme-features-home.png" alt="Anaconda MAA website - Home page">

 ### About Page
-The _About_ page, features smaller than _Home_ page main banner (like all the other pages).
-It contains couple of paragraphs about Anaconda Martial Arts Academy and a small section devoted to each of the martial arts disciplines taught at the school.
+The _About_ page, features smaller than _Home_ page main banner (smaller size banner also features on the rest of the pages).
+The page contains couple of paragraphs about Anaconda Martial Arts Academy and a small section devoted to each of the martial arts disciplines taught at the school.
 Each of those sections has __'Join Our Academy'__ call to action button and an additional link to _Coaches_ page inviting visitors to get some information about the Instructor for the particular discipline.

 <img src="assets/images_readme/ms1-readme-features-about.png" alt="Anaconda MAA website - About page">